 Final thoughts: 7 Types of ESG investing

 As we have seen with the various types of ESG investing strategies, there is no one size fits all method of investing and aligning that with your ethics and the need to generate a profit

 It doesn’t mean that these are exclusive, just that you need to be clear about what you are investing in and just because it is called ESG doesn’t necessarily fit with all your investing goals.

-Being clear on the types of ESG strategies there are and which one fits best with you are the first steps in aligning your investments with the impact you want to have on the world.
+Being clear on the types of ESG strategies and which fits best with you are the first steps in aligning your investments with the impact you want on the world.

-If you would like help aligning your goals and your money, sign up for our newsletter to start planning your favourite future.
+If you want help aligning your goals and money, sign up for our newsletter to start planning your favourite future.

 References: Types of ESG investing